 What is considered a good credit score in Australia?

 One of the benefits of understanding your credit score is that there are specific guidelines about what constitutes a good score.

 Your Equifax Score is a credit rating between 0 and 1200 that lenders look at when you apply for a loan.
 Put simply, the higher your credit score the better, because your credit score affects your access to better loan and credit card deals.

 Read on to understand what is a good credit score.

 Your score is calculated via the information on your credit report at a certain point in time.
 So, it is not a fixed figure, but rather changes as information is added or removed from your report.

 You Equifax Score indicates the likelihood of an “adverse event” being recorded on your credit file in the next 12 months.
 An adverse event can be a range of “bad credit” listings such as a default, a bankruptcy or a court judgment.

 So, with this in mind, the higher your score, the less likely it is that an adverse event will be recorded on your file and the less of a risk you will appear to lenders.
 The lower your credit score, conversely, the riskier you will appear as a borrower.

-Below average to average (0-509): It’s more likely an adverse event will be recorded on your file in the next 12 months.
-You are in the bottom 20 per cent of Veda’s credit-active population.
+- Below average to average (0-509): It’s more likely an adverse event will be recorded on your file in the next 12 months.
+You are in the bottom 20 per cent of Equifax’s credit-active population.